hf/immu/README.md

   @Override public PropertyType propertyReference() { /* ... */ }

   // a standards compliant hash code, that is an XOR of all property values
-  // and most importantly, the starting value is TheImmuInterface.class.hashCode()
+  // and most importantly, the starting value is
+  // TheImmuInterface.class.getCanonicalName().hashCode()
   @Override public int hashCode() { /* ... */ }

   // an equals implementation that does equality checks on the TheImmuInterface,